Available on all plans

 RESTful API The Mattermost API can be used to deactivate users.
 See API documentation to learn more.

 Once deactivated, users still exist in the Mattermost database and their messages can still be viewed in Mattermost.
-To delete a user and all of their content, you can use the Mattermost CLI tool as described here.
+You can use the Mattermost CLI, or the mmctl tools to delete a user and all of their content.

 As long as the ID attribute selected via AD/LDAP or SAML 2.0 is a unique identifier, the user’s email address or name (along with other attributes) can be updated without breaking the user’s account.